pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 **Note:** You must have administrative privileges to install the software, for example root or sudo privilege.

-Complete the following to install the EdgeCmd utility on Linux:
+Complete the following procedure to install the EdgeCmd utility on Linux:

 1. Open a terminal window and type the sudo command for the appropriate EdgeCmd deb file for your processor: